Sign the petition by June 30!

 - Wednesday photo of the week: upward

-- Monday thought of the week: we don’t really need the science
+- Monday thought of the week: let my kids be kids

 - Upcoming nature events in Portland

 - Monday thought of the week: they miss out

-- Wednesday photo of the week: pond looker
+- Wednesday photo of the week: jump!